Revision: Mon, 28 Apr 2025 23:00:56 GMT

 Here you can find the installation instructions for the grpc PHP extension, protoc compiler and the protoc-gen-php-grpc plugin.

-1. Generate PHP classes from the .proto file
+1. Generate PHP interfaces from the .proto file

 php